AleRoss97/epaper/README.md

 # epaper

-Lbrary for using the Pimoroni InkyPhat display with SSD 1608 controller in C++ language on the Raspberry Pi Zero W.
+Project for displaying stories with Pimoroni GFX HAT and Raspberry Pi Zero

 These repository contains

 - Three cpp classes:

   - spi_device: uses /dev/spi*.* to comunicate with the display (so the SPI driver must be enabled - see config.txt on raspberry pi)

   - gpio_device: direct access to memory to handle the GPIO pins

-  - epaper: Provides a buffer and the functions to transfer that buffer to the display
+  - graphic_device: class to handle the GFX HAT display, requires spi_device and gpio_device

+  - epaper: Old class to handle InkyPhat epaper display, not used anymore

 - Two files from another repository (https://github.com/mattflow/cbmp):